Work Environment

 The Linguistic's interests are usually focused on ideas and information exchange.
 They tend to like reading a lot, and enjoy discussion about what has been said.
 Some will want to write about their own ideas and may follow a path towards journalism, story writing or editing.
 Others will develop skills in other languages, perhaps finding work as a translator or interpreter.
 Most Linguistic types will enjoy the opportunity to teach or instruct people in a topic they are interested in.

-Entry - Screenwriter
+Entry / Progression - Screenwriter

 There are many pathways into screenwriting.
 These do not always involve education and qualifications.
-Courses and training will build on your experience and craft to develop in a highliy networked occupation and sector.
+Courses and training will build on your experience and craft to develop in a highly networked occupation and sector.
 Writers may write alone, in teams, and liaise with the production process during development.

 There are a number of courses available countrywide in the field of television and film that will give the student a broad knowledge of the process of screenwriting.